-Design a robot that can assist/help to eliminate one area of social inequality.
+How can we design a robot that can assist/help to eliminate one area of social inequality.

 Overall Diversity Question:

-Many Robots use Artificial Intelligence and Machine Learning in their programming.
+Many robots use Artificial Intelligence and Machine Learning in their programming.
 However, there are race and gender issues in the algorithms.
 How will you be sure your robot does not have racial or gender bias?

 - 9AM to 5PM on Mon/Wed/Fri

 - 9AM to 7PM on Tue/Thu